bpeng001/covid19-scenario-modeling-hub/model-output/README.md

 The submission file is expected to have 100 simulation samples (or trajectories) for each "group".

-For round 18, it is required to have the trajectories grouped at least by `"age_group"` and `"horizon"`, so it is required that the combination of the `run_grouping` and `stochastic_run` columns contains at least an unique identifier for each group containing all the possible value for `"age_group"` and `"horizon"`.
+For example, for round 18, it was required to have the trajectories grouped at least by `"age_group"` and `"horizon"`, so it is required that the combination of the `run_grouping` and `stochastic_run` columns contains at least an unique identifier for each group containing all the possible value for `"age_group"` and `"horizon"`.